 Quelles seront les tendances alimentaires à surveiller pour 2022?

-1. Healthy food
+1. Healthy Eating

 1. Snacks and nibbles

-1. local foods
+1. Local foods

 1. Social networks and the internet

-1. Reductionism or eating less meatde
+1. "Reductionism" or consuming less meat

 1. The circular economy

-1. Foods to watch out for…
+1. The foods to watch out for…

-• hibiscus
+• The hibiscus

-• Alternatives to alcohol
+• Alternatives to Alcohol

 • Organic and sustainable cereals (kernza, among others)

-• sunflower seeds
+• Sunflower seeds

-• turmeric
+• The turmeric

 References